 Growth in Technology is everywhere.
 Where will technology lead us in future courtroom design?
-What will future courtrooms be like, and is your court ready for these coming changes?
+What will future courtrooms be like, and is your court ready for these changes?

 No Crystal Ball, But…

-To answer those questions, let’s first look at what impact technology has recently had on current courtroom usage and design, and then try to project these trends into the future.
+To answer those questions, let’s first look at what impact technology has recently had on current courtroom usage and design, then try to project these trends into the future.
 Perhaps we can hit more marks than The Jetsons did.

-At This Point in Time
+At This Point